Robert Johnson: Voice

-An important aspect of Johnson's singing was his use of microtonality.
+An important aspect of Johnson's singing was his use of blue notes.
 These subtle inflections of pitch help explain why his singing conveys such powerful emotion.
 Eric Clapton described Johnson's music as "the most powerful cry that I think you can find in the human voice".
-In two takes of "Me and the Devil Blues" he shows a high degree of precision in the complex vocal delivery of the last verse: "The range of tone he can pack into a few lines is astonishing."
-The song's "hip humor and sophistication" is often overlooked. "[G]enerations of blues writers in search of wild Delta primitivism", wrote Wald, have been inclined to overlook or undervalue aspects that show Johnson as a polished professional performer.
+In two takes of "Me and the Devil Blues", he shows a high degree of precision in the complex vocal delivery of the last verse: "The range of tone he can pack into a few lines is astonishing."
+The song's "hip humor and sophistication" are often overlooked. "[G]enerations of blues writers in search of wild Delta primitivism", wrote Wald, have been inclined to overlook or undervalue aspects that show Johnson as a polished professional performer.

 Johnson is also known for using the guitar as "the other vocalist in the song", a technique later perfected by B.B.
 King and his personified guitar named Lucille: "In Africa and in Afro-American tradition, there is the tradition of the talking instrument, beginning with the drums ... the one-strand and then the six-strings with bottleneck-style performance; it becomes a competing voice ... or a complementary voice ... in the performance".

 When Johnson started singing, he seemed like a guy who could have sprung from the head of Zeus in full armor.
 I immediately differentiated between him and anyone else I had ever heard.
 The songs weren't customary blues songs.
 They were so utterly fluid.
 At first they went by quick, too quick to even get.
 They jumped all over the place in range and subject matter, short punchy verses that resulted in some panoramic story-fires of mankind blasting off the surface of this spinning piece of plastic.